 I believe that every one of us has a story to tell –a story that can impact the life of another person.
-This is what Mummy Tales is all about –telling tales of women, of mothers, of dads –stories that we can learn from, draw inspiration from, stories that help us see things from a different perspective, stories that heal, stories that help renew our faith in God.
+This is what Mummy Tales is all about –telling tales of women, of mothers, of dads –stories that we can learn from, draw inspiration from, stories that help us see things from a different perspective, stories that heal, stories that help renew our faith.

-Today on the blog, I share the story of 26 year-old Vivian Gaiko.
+Today, I share the story of 26 year-old Vivian Gaiko.
 Vivian is a mother of two –a beautiful daughter –Princess Amani, and an adorable son, Ivan Lemayian.
 Amani is no longer with us.
 She left too soon.
 This is Vivian’s story, in her own words.

 “My firstborn, Princess Amani was born on 2 April 2014.
 I delivered her after undergoing 12 hours of labor, only to have to go for a caesarean section after they found out that I had CPD (cephalopelvic dispropriation).
 CPD is when a baby’s head or body is too big to fit through the mother’s pelvis.